Fab1193/DataAnalysis/README.md

-# Data Science Portfolio by Fabricio Quesada
+# Data Analytics Portfolio by Fabricio Quesada

 This repository is a compilation of Data Science projects completed for self-learning and practice purposes.
 You will find notebooks related to data cleaning, visualization, and Machine Learning algorithms.